When hail hits, Dent Wizard is ready to restore your vehicle to its pre-storm condition with our industry-leading hail damage service.

 Frequently Asked Questions

 During the estimate process, your estimator and/or the Dent Wizard representative will greet you and will drive the vehicle into the estimating bay.
 Then, they appraise the vehicle, taking record of the scope of the hail damage as well as the severity and quantity of dents.
 The estimate is then finalized and reviewed with you.
-You will be provided with a printed copy of the estimate.
+You will then be provided with a printed copy of the estimate.

 During the hail estimate process, any non-hail damage will be noted.
 The condition of the car, including this damage, is considered the pre-loss condition of the vehicle.
 Any damage that is not hail-related will not be covered on the repair.